 Boston, Massachusetts 02215

 PROMYS regrets that need-based financial aid is not available to international students unless they are U.S. citizens living abroad.
-However, European students are eligible for merit scholarships funded by the Clay Mathematics Institute (CMI).
+However, low-income students from India are eligible to apply for the Tara and Jasubhai Mehta Fellowships.

 If you feel that, even with a full scholarship from PROMYS, financial need may keep you from attending, we encourage you to apply to the Mathematics Summer Stipends (MASST) program.
 Supported by NSF funds, MASST can provide a stipend of up to $3,000 to enable a strong student from an economically disadvantaged background to take advantage of a full scholarship from a mathematics summer program such as PROMYS.
 We are, of course, happy to nominate suitable students.